Playfloor/bonzai-template/README.md

 Contributors and project participants implicitly accept the [Developer Certificate of Authenticity (DCO)](DCO).

-"CmdBox" and "cmdbox" are legal trademarks of Robert S. Muhlestein but can be used freely to refer to the cmdbox project
-<https://github.com/rwxrob/cmdbox> without limitation.
-To avoid
-potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.
+"Bonzai" and "bonzai" (purposefully misspelled) are legal trademarks of Robert S. Muhlestein but can be used freely to refer to the Bonzai project <https://github.com/rwxrob/bonzai> without limitation.
+To avoid potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.